Saturday, October 6, 2012

 15 Ways I Use Coconut Oil Every Day

-If I were a poet I would write an ode to coconut oil.
+If I were a poet I would compose a love poem to coconut oil.
 It might start something like this: "Oh, Coconut Oil, how I love thee.
 Let me count the ways."

 • Put it on my legs before shaving in the shower rather than using scary Shaving Cream.